The End of the Tour: Casting

 Eisenberg was cast as David Lipsky in December 2013.
 Eisenberg told the Orange County Register he had been a fan of Wallace's work since college.
 "I just thought it was phenomenal."
 An admirer of Margulies' plays, it took him "no time at all to accept the part," Eisenberg said.
 With a screenplay, "You only really have the story and the characters to judge, and this had a wonderful story, wonderful characters."
 Eisenberg spent time with Lipsky learning how to accurately portray a journalist.
-Wired, after observing that "there has been enough conversation over the meaning and implications of director James Ponsoldt’s fourth feature The End Of The Tour to rival the page count of Infinite Jest," praised Eisenberg's performance as "the best part of the film," deserving of "awards attention."
+Wired, after observing that "there has been enough conversation over the meaning and implications of director James Ponsoldt's fourth feature The End Of The Tour to rival the page count of Infinite Jest," praised Eisenberg's performance as "the best part of the film," deserving of "awards attention."

 According to The New York Times, Segel was nervous about taking the part as David Foster Wallace.
 But "paging through the screenplay, Mr. Segel felt a rush of recognition."
-Preparing for the role, Segel listened exhaustively to Lipsky's recordings, watched online clips of David Foster Wallace, and assembled a small book club to read Infinite Jest.
+Preparing for the role, Segel listened exhaustively to Lipsky's recordings, watched online clips of Wallace, and assembled a small book club to read Infinite Jest.
 He told The New York Times that when he bought the novel, the saleswoman rolled her eyes.
 "She said, 'Infinite Jest.
 Every guy I've ever dated has an unread copy on his bookshelf.'"
-Segel's performance as David Foster Wallace was called "a revelation" by Entertainment Weekly, "stunning" by Vanity Fair and "infinitely impressive" by the Chicago Sun-Times.
-The Huffington Post wrote, "It's early, but let's prep Jason Segel's Oscar campaign just to be safe."
+Segel's performance as David Foster Wallace was called "a revelation" by Entertainment Weekly, "stunning" by Vanity Fair, and "infinitely impressive" by the Chicago Sun-Times.
+Matthew Jacobs of The Huffington Post wrote, "It's early, but let's prep Jason Segel's Oscar campaign just to be safe."

 Mickey Sumner was cast as Wallace's classmate Betsy.
 "It was a movie about David Foster Wallace," she explained, "whom I adored and loved."
 Anna Chlumsky—playing Sarah, Lipsky's girlfriend—told Variety she was attracted by the depth of Margulies' screenplay.
 By March 18, 2014, Academy Award-nominated actor Joan Cusack had joined the cast as Wallace's Minneapolis–Saint Paul escort, Patty Gunderson.
 On March 19, 2014, Ron Livingston joined the cast as Rolling Stone editor Bob Levin.